Chai Discovery Team

 Releasing the model for all

 We are releasing Chai-1 via a web interface for free, including for commercial applications such as drug discovery.
-We are also releasing the code for Chai-1 for non-commercial use as a software library.
+We are also releasing the code for Chai-1 as a software library under Apache 2.0 license.
 We believe that when we build in partnership with the research and industrial communities, the entire ecosystem benefits.

 Try Chai-1 for yourself by visiting lab.chaidiscovery.com, or run it from our GitHub repository at github.com/chaidiscovery/chai-lab.